Title: Managing Attorney

 "Protecting water in Florida has meant scores of hot days wading waist-deep in alligator infested rivers, marshes, and swamps."

 In the course of my work for Earthjustice, I have moved to the cities of the phosphate mining district of Southwest Florida for trials long and short.
-I once moved my office to a town of 3,000 souls on the shore of Lake Okeechobee for a five-week jury trial.
-And I have spent weeks living out of motel rooms in small coastal towns while trying cases to protect manatees from speeding motor boats, estuary sea life from marina development, and sea turtles from the destruction of their nesting beaches.
+I once moved my whole office to a town of 3,000 on the shore of Lake Okeechobee for a six-week jury trial.
+And I have spent weeks at a time living out of motel rooms in small coastal towns while trying cases to protect manatees from speeding motor boats, estuary sea life from marina development, and sea turtles from the destruction of their nesting beaches.